ChrisKlug/web-dev-workshop/labs/lab9/lab9.md

 - Microsoft.Extensions.DependencyInjection.Abstractions
 - Microsoft.Extensions.Http

-The first one is to allow you to use the `IServiceCollection` interface.
-And the second to allow you to add the `HttpClientFactory` service to the DI.
+The first one is to allow you to use the `IServiceCollection` interface, and the second to allow you to add the `HttpClientFactory` service to the DI.

 __Note:__ Adding the `HttpClientFactory` isn't strictly necessary as long as the end-user registers an `HttpClient` in the IoC container.
-However, it is very likley that they will not do that, so adding the `HttpClientFactory` ensures that the `HttpClient` is available for injection.
+However, it is very likely that they will not do that, so adding the `HttpClientFactory` ensures that the `HttpClient` is available for injection.

 Once the NuGet packages have been installed, you need to create a new, static class called __IServiceCollectionExtensions__.